The gathering will happen through the internet platform called Zoom.

 Roman Ingarden, A few words on a fruitful discussion, 1961

 Recent studies have shown that due to our increasingly digitized lifestyle we are losing focus after about eight seconds.
 This is less than the average attention span for the notoriously poorly concentrated goldfish.
-To combat this condition, Temporary Gallery introduced in 2019 an informal, (self-) educational initiative - reading sessions.
+To combat this condition, Temporary Gallery introduces this season, a new informal, (self-) educational initiative - reading sessions.
 Their goal is to deepen and intensify discussion of the themes related to contemporary art and art theory as well as the program of Temporary Gallery.

 Bild / Image